Words That Start With The Same Sound

 Modern Poetry and Song Lyrics

 Many modern poets and songwriters are experimenting with unconventional forms of rhyme and assonance to create unique and evocative effects.
-For example, some poets use slant rhyme, where the sounds are similar but not identical, to create a sense of unease or ambiguity.
+As an example, some poets use slant rhyme, where the sounds are similar but not identical, to create a sense of unease or ambiguity.
 Others use internal rhyme, where words rhyme within the same line, to add a layer of complexity and depth.

 Advertising and Branding